Goal: Generate Python code for the CoinGecko API using ONLY the official `coingecko_sdk`.

 from coingecko_sdk import Coingecko, AsyncCoingecko

-# This client instance should be imported and used throughout the application.
+# Initialize a single, reusable client.
+This should be imported and used application-wide.

 client = Coingecko(